pafoster/gdir/README.rst

 -------------------------
 You will need a Google Directions API key.
 For instructions on how to get one, see https://developers.google.com/maps/documentation/directions/get-api-key.

 Set the shell environment variable GOOGLE_MAPS_API_KEY to your API key.
-This might involve adding something like this to your ``.profile file``:
+This might involve adding something like this to your ``.profile`` file:

 .. code:: bash